defano/wyldcard/README.md

 end mouseUp
 ```

-In this example, when the user clicks the button containing this script, the action of the mouse button being released over the part causes WyldCard to send the message `mouseUp` to the button.
+When the user clicks the button containing this script, the action of the mouse button being released over the part causes WyldCard to send the `mouseUp` message to the button.
 Upon receipt of this message, the button executes its `mouseUp` handler (which, in turn, generates a "hello world" message).
+If the button's script has no `mouseUp` handler, the message is forwarded to the next part in the message passing order (a process described in greater detail below).

-Simply invoking the name of a message as a statement in a script "sends" the message to the current part (and subsequently to other parts in its message passing hierarchy, if not trapped).
+Simply invoking the name of a message as a statement in a script "sends" the message to the current part (and, if not trapped, sent to other parts in its message passing hierarchy).
 For example, consider this change:

 ```
 on mouseUp